Maison Moderne - MM Publishing and Media S.A.

 It meets at least once a year and when required by law.

-It defines the strategic vision of MMPublishing &Media S.A..
+It defines the strategic vision of MM Publishing and Media S.A.

 THE BOARD OF DIRECTORS

-MM Publishing & Media S.A. is managed by a Board of Directors whose role is to ensure the long-term success of the company in line with the strategic vision defined by the shareholder.
+MM Publishing and Media S.A. is managed by a board of directors whose role is to ensure the long-term success of the company in line with the strategic vision defined by the shareholder.
 It ensures that the necessary financial and human resources are available to enable the company to achieve its objectives.
-The Board decides on the company's strategy, values, risk level and key policies.
+The board decides on the company’s strategy, values, risk level and key policies.